 - The good or service is highly dependent on, or highly interrelated with, other goods or services in the contract.

 The factors above are not an exhaustive list and should not be used as criteria.
-Additionally, the Boards have stated that determining whether a good or service is separately identifiable will require judgment, taking into account all of the facts and circumstances.
+Additionally, the FASB has stated that determining whether a good or service is separately identifiable will require judgment, taking into account all of the facts and circumstances.